zeldamods/event-editor/README.md

 ### Known issues

+* On Linux, if the main window view is a completely blank screen, even after opening a file, try running `QTWEBENGINE_DISABLE_SANDBOX=1 eventeditor` to start the tool.

 * Unlinking events while in fork/join will break graph generation most of the time.
 So using that option is not recommended when fork/join events are involved.

 ### What needs to be done